MStefko/ESA-MappsTools/README.md

 ### Mac/Linux
  1. Clone the project to a local folder.
- 1. Navigate to project root folder `SpiceTools/` in terminal.
+ 1. Navigate to project root folder in terminal.
  3. Run tests to see if everything is working:
    - `python setup.py test`
-   - You can now `import spice_tools`, `import spice_tools.mosaics`, etc. when you are in the root project folder `SpiceTools/`
+   - You can now `import spice_tools`, `import spice_tools.mosaics`, etc. when you are in the root project folder.
  4. (Optional) If you want to use the module outside of its working directory, you need to install it into the local Python module index:
    - `python setup.py install`
    - You can now `import spice_tools`, `import spice_tools.mosaics`, etc. anywhere.